Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 As per Form 7004 payment instructions, you need to make tax payments using either EFTPS, EFW (direct debit), or even a same-day wire transfer.
 The payment must be made by the original due date.

-If you do not pay your business taxes by the original due date, you’ll have to pay 0.5% of the unpaid tax amount per month.
+If you do not pay tax by the original due date, the failure-to-pay penalty is generally 0.5% of the unpaid tax for each month or part of a month, up to 25%.
 You may also need to pay an interest charge on unpaid taxes every month until the tax is paid.

 FAQs

-Form 7004 give you an automatic 6-month extension to file certain business tax returns.
+Form 7004 gives you an automatic extension to file certain business tax returns, generally 6 months depending on the return.

 No, Form 7004 only extends the deadline to file the return, it does not extend the time to pay taxes.
 Any taxes owed must still be paid by the original due date.